 Obfuscation tools mangle symbols and rearrange code blocks to foil decompiling.
 They also may encrypt strings containing sensitive data.
 It's important to understand that obfuscators (as they exist today) can't completely protect your intellectual property.
 Because the code is on the client machine, a really determined hacker with lots of time can study the code and data structures enough to understand what's going on.
 Obfuscators do provide value in raising the bar, however, defeating most decompiler tools and preventing the casual hacker from stealing your intellectual property.
 They can make your code as difficult to reverse engineer as optimize native code.

-Visual Studio ships with the community edition of Dotfuscator, a popular obfuscation package.
+If you're interested in obfuscation for your code, I recommend taking a look at one of the third-party obfuscators that work on managed code.
+For example, Visual Studio ships with the community edition of Dotfuscator, a popular obfuscation package.
 The community edition only mangles symbol names, so it's not doing everything the full-featured editions do, but it will at least give you an idea of how an obfuscator works.
 And there are other third-party obfuscators that work on managed code as well.
 Keep in mind that obfuscating your code may make debugging more difficult or impossible.
 Many of the third-party obfuscators have features that help with debugging, however, such as keeping a mapping file from obfuscated symbol names to original symbol names.

 I'm also asked what is Microsoft's stance on obfuscation?
 Do MS obfuscate their own code?
 The answer for the .NET Framework team is no. As a development platform, it makes more sense not to obfuscate, so MS protect their intellectual property by other means.
 Some Microsoft products that use managed code have opted to obfuscate.